farahshih/Grocery-Retail-Data-Analysis/Modelling_AggSales.md

 ![](Modelling_AggSales_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

 Overall , price and sales is negatively correlated.
 But, the relationship doesn't seem to be quite linear.
-Therefore, we try two models: 1) simple linear regression and 2) adding polynomial term to price.
+Therefore, we try two models: 1) simple linear regression and 2) adding polynomial term to the price.

 **1) Simple Linear Regression Model**